 You’ll be happy to know that I got through my speech in less than two hours.

 Downtown Church comes highly recommended.
-When you hear Patty Griffin sing We Shall All Be Reunited, think about how special places such as Downtown Presbyterian bring us together.
+When you hear Patty Griffin sing We Shall All Be Reunited (as in this special concert version with Emmylou Harris and Shawn Colvin) think about how special places such as Downtown Presbyterian bring us together.
 This truly is a match made in heaven.

 More to come…